IlyaZinkovich/ilyazinkovich.github.io/_posts/2018/jul/2018-07-17-prototyping-with-rx.md

 1. search couriers in the order pick-up area;
 2. filter couriers according to business rules;
-3. sort remaining couriers by estimated time of arrival (ETA) assigning the courier with the least ETA to the order.
+3. sort remaining couriers by estimated time of arrival (ETA) assigning the courier with the best ETA to the order.

 The following sketch defines fundamental components of our initial design.
 ![alt text](https://bit.ly/2NVG3sv?style=centered "dispatch flow")

 The system should sustain a large flow of incoming orders and support evolution of each stage in the process.
-We decided to build an event-stream processing pipeline matching the business process.

 ## Prototyping